 The target audience for this medical event is designed primarily for Physical Therapists, Physical Therapist Assistants, Occupational Therapists, and Occupational Therapist Assistants, but may also be of interest to speech clinicians and other health-care and education professionals.
+This CME Conference has been approved for a maximum of 16.8 contact hours.

-This course is designed to present the most recent empirical evidence regarding efficacy of specific therapy-related interventions.
+This course is designed to present the most recent empirical evidence regarding the efficacy of specific therapy-related interventions.
 Emphasis will be on strategies for children with cerebral palsy and other neurologic-based diagnoses.
 Videotapes of treatment sessions will be used to illustrate major points and to present longitudinal case studies.
-Recent information on neuroplasticity and motor learning principles as related to the developing child is included and implications for the most effective clinical interventions are suggested.
-Treatment strategies based on current knowledge of neuroplasticity, such as constraint-induced therapy, mirror therapy and treadmill training, are emphasized.
+Recent information on neuroplasticity and motor learning principles as related to the developing child are included and implications for the most effective clinical interventions are suggested.
+Treatment strategies based on current knowledge of neuroplasticity, such as constraint-induced therapy, mirror therapy, and treadmill training, are emphasized.
 The information presented should be immediately applicable to the organization of clinical treatment sessions and home, school, and community-based programs for children with a variety of developmental disabilities.
 Age and Patient Population: Principles discussed in the course are applicable to children of all ages as well as adults.
 Treatment strategies presented are designed for the pediatric population.

 Following this course, participants will be able to: